 Outside voices are encouraged as you make your way through Planet Word, whether you’re interacting with elements in the exhibits, reading quotes on walls, or just expressing yourself.
 Some other good things to know: * McPherson Square (Blue/Orange & Silver) and Metro Center (Red) are the closest Metro stations. * There is metered parking along nearby streets and a parking garage right next to the museum on 13th St. * Free lockers on the first floor let you store coats and belongings. * As mentioned above, the museum provides stylus pens, so you don’t have to touch screens. * Other safety precautions, like hand sanitizing stations and social distancing guides, are in place. * You can take an elevator or stairs to access different floors. * Tickets are free, and need to be reserved in advance, but a limited number of walk-up tickets are also available on the half hour.

 In case it’s not evident, I highly recommend visiting Planet Word — and making it a priority.
 This does take some planning.
 Free passes are available on a rolling, 30-day basis, which means you need to know the date you’d like to visit, and reserve tickets 30 days ahead.
 Of course, if you have an open schedule, you can check any day and reserve a time slot a month away.

 I can assure you, it’s worth the wait.

 Planet Word is located at 925 13th Street NW in Downtown DC.
-Hours are 10am – 5pm, Thursday through Sunday.
+Hours are 10am – 5pm, Wednesday through Monday, and until 6pm on Saturday.
 Admission is free, but a donation is suggested.